 The 'Dropbox' (Or Box, or OneDrive) button indicates that you've set up your sync.
-Click on this button to see the last 'push & pull' to and from the synced program to your Fieldwire account:
+Click on this button to see the connected Dropbox, Box, or OneDrive account, the Fieldwire account that set up the 2-way sync, and the last 'push & pull' to and from the synced program to your Fieldwire account:

 The Last 'pull' is when information is updated in Fieldwire and then "pulled" to update the corresponding files in Box, Dropbox, or OneDrive.

 The last 'push' is when information is updated in Box, Dropbox, or OneDrive and then "pushed" to update the corresponding files in Fieldwire.